 Interested in working with children and families in a range of settings from child care to classroom to therapy?
 If so, a major in child development may be for you!

-The child development major is for students who are interested in a career in early childhood settings that do not require public school certification.
+The Bachelor of Science in Child Development is for students who are interested in a career in early childhood settings that do not require public school certification.
 Students will participate in many of the general education and early childhood courses that provide students with a background to establish, manage, and evaluate their own day care centers.
 Students will receive the knowledge and background for a career in commercial and/or non-profit childcare initiatives including Head Start Programs.

 Want to know more?
 Check out the Frequently Asked Questions.

 Professor of Education